ikergarcia1996/Basic-CYK-Parser/README.md

 ```

 # Example of grammar file
-The program assumes that the grammar is a valid context-free grammar in CNF form.
+The program assumes that the grammar is a valid context-free grammar in CNF form (https://www.tutorialspoint.com/automata_theory/chomsky_normal_form.htm).
 Rules must be separated by lines.
 ```
 S -> NP VP
 PP -> P NP